 The NJO National Youth Orchestra of the Netherlands, founded in 1957, offers a stage to young top talent between 18 and 26 years old.
-This makes it a stepping stone to a professional career for music academy students.
-The NJO annually organizes several large projects in which young musical top talent plays the leading part.
-During the summer project of the NJO, young international musicians work with well-known coaches, conductors and soloists on a wide range of classical music - the results of which are performed during the NJO Muziekzomer Gelderland (the next edition will take place between 30 July and 15 August 2021).
-The concerts of this festival take place at remarkable locations throughout the province of Gelderland, including in Apeldoorn, Nijmegen, Nunspeet, Ede and Arnhem.
+This makes it a stepping stone to a professional career for conservatoire students.
+Each year, the NJO organises several large projects in which young musical top talent plays the leading part.
+During the summer project of the NJO, young international musicians work with well-known coaches, conductors and soloists on a wide range of classical music.
+The results of this work are performed during the NJO Muziekzomer Gelderland (the next edition will take place between 30 July and 15 August 2021).
+The concerts of this festival take place at remarkable locations throughout the Dutch province of Gelderland, including Apeldoorn, Nijmegen, Nunspeet, Ede and Arnhem.
 Following the NJO Muziekzomer Gelderland, the NJO will go on an (international) tour.

-Every winter the NJO organizes a Winter Tour in which the NJO musicians perform a large orchestral work and often a work with a famous soloist, always under the direction of a renowned conductor.
-During the Winter Tour the orchestra will visit the larger concert halls in the Netherlands.
+Every winter the NJO organises a Winter Tour in which the NJO musicians perform a large orchestral work and often a work with a famous soloist, always under the direction of a renowned conductor.
+During the Winter Tour the orchestra visits the larger concert halls in the Netherlands.

 The NJO works with internationally renowned top conductors and soloists.
 Antony Hermus is artistic adviser and regular guest conductor of the orchestra.
 NJO orchestras and ensembles have previously been conducted by Philippe Herreweghe, Iván Fischer, Jaap van Zweden, Reinbert de Leeuw, Oliver Knussen and many others.
-Soloists with which the NJO performed included Nino Gvetadze (piano), Hannes Minnaar (piano), Isabelle van Keulen (violin), Lucas Jussen (piano), Harriet Krijgh (cello), Alexander Romanovsky (piano), Alexander Sitkovetsky (violin) , Rosanne Philippens (violin) and Claron McFadden (soprano).
+Soloists that the NJO has performed with include Nino Gvetadze (piano), Hannes Minnaar (piano), Isabelle van Keulen (violin), Lucas Jussen (piano), Harriet Krijgh (cello), Alexander Romanovsky (piano), Alexander Sitkovetsky (violin) , Rosanne Philippens (violin) and Claron McFadden (soprano).

 The NJO is part of the National Youth Orchestras of the Netherlands (NJON).
 Ewout van Dingstee is the artistic director of NJON.